steveYeah/OwndSourceBlog/source/blog/hacktoberfest_swag.md

 Thanks to the guys at Digital Ocean and GitHub for setting this up.
 Looks like a lot of people got involved which is great for the open source community!
 I'm looking forward to next year!

-For more information on Hacktoberfest, take a look at the [home page](https://hacktoberfest.digitalocean.com/) and the [Digital Ocean blog](https://www.digitalocean.com/company/blog/hacktoberfest-is-back/)
+For more information on Hacktoberfest, take a look at the [Hacktoberfest home page](https://hacktoberfest.digitalocean.com/) and the [Digital Ocean blog](https://www.digitalocean.com/company/blog/hacktoberfest-is-back/)

 Oh, And thanks for my free stuff.
 I love swag.